Qwilt/terraform-provider-qwilt/docs/data-sources/cdn_certificate_templates.md

 page_title: "qwilt_cdn_certificate_templates Data Source - qwilt"
 subcategory: ""
 description: |-
   Retrieves the certificate templates defined by your organization and the associated metadata.
-This data source lets you retrieve certificate_template_ids, retrieve the csr_ids associated with a specific template, identify the latest certificate generated from a particular template, and more.
+This data source lets you retrieve certificate_template_ids, the csr_ids associated with a particular template, the certificate_id of the latest certificate generated from a particular template, and more.
 ---

 # qwilt_cdn_certificate_templates (Data Source)

 Retrieves the certificate templates defined by your organization and the associated metadata.
-This data source lets you retrieve certificate_template_ids, retrieve the csr_ids associated with a specific template, identify the latest certificate generated from a particular template, and more.
+This data source lets you retrieve certificate_template_ids, the csr_ids associated with a particular template, the certificate_id of the latest certificate generated from a particular template, and more.